jimfhahn/pod-pyspark-notebook/README.md

 ## Overview

-This project analyzes MARC bibliographic data from Ivy Plus libraries to identify unique holdings at the University of Pennsylvania.
+This project analyzes MARC bibliographic data from Ivy Plus libraries to identify unique holdings at the University of Pennsylvania Libraries.
 The analysis uses PySpark for distributed processing and implements sophisticated matching algorithms to determine which records are held exclusively by Penn within the consortium.

 The system processes MARC data through several stages:
 1. Converts MARC files to Parquet format for efficient processing